Your Guide to Using and Selecting Field Rakes…

 - Make sure it has curved teeth.
 The curve places the teeth at a better angle for cutting into soil.

 - Sharpen the tines on the back.
-Grind the bottom ¼ of the tine of the rake on the back side down to a sharp point as illustrated to the left.
+Grind the bottom ¼ of the tine of the rake on the back side down to a sharp point.
 A sharpened rake reduces the amount of effort the operator must apply in order for the rake to cut into the soil.
 This is especially true when shaving down high spots in mound and home plate clay areas and shaving out the small hardened lips along the turf edges of the infield skin.

 ◼ Lute Scarifying Rake